emer/axon/chans/README.md

 A simpler, easy-to-read version is in the ModelDB for [Cutsuridis & Poirazi (2015)](https://senselab.med.yale.edu/ModelDB/ShowModel?model=181967&file=/CutsuridisPoirazi2015/km.mod#tabs-2) -- the Mainen version contains a few tricks to avoid singularities, which we use in our implementation.

+## sAHP: slow afterhyperpolarization

+See `sahp.go` for the implementation and [sahp_plot](https://github.com/emer/axon/tree/master/chans/sahp_plot) for more info and plots.
+[Larsson (2013)](#references) provides a nice narrative about the difficulty in tracking down the origin of a very slow, long-lasting sAHP current that has been observed in hippocampal and other neurons.
+It appears to be yet another modulator on the M-type channels, that is driven by calcium sensor pathways that have longer time constants.
+There is more research to be done here, but we can safely use a mechanism that takes a long time to build up before activating the K+ channels, and then takes a long time to decay as well.
+This provides appropriate dynamics for the CT neurons.

 ## Calcium-gated Potassium Channels: SK and BK

 There are two major types of Ca-gated K channels: "small" K (SK, SKCa) and "big" K (BK, BKCa).
 These channels are more complicated to simulate relative to KNa, because they depend on Ca dynamics which are much more complicated than just tracking spiking.